adi0709/StripeAPI_RestAssured/README.md

 - Create a stripe account to access the data.
 - Get the secret key from the dev options from Stripe Dev portals.
 - Place the secret key in `./src/test/resources.properties/config.properties` file.
-- To add a user/users add the name, email and description in `./src/test/resources/Excel/testData.xlsx` file.
+- To create new user/users add the name, email and description in `./src/test/resources/Excel/testData.xlsx` file.
 - To delete a user/users add the id's of the users in `./src/test/resources/Excel/testData.xlsx` file.

 ## **#Executing tests and Viewing reports**